Oktoberfest – La Crosse, Wisconsin: Traditions

 Oktoberfest celebrations highlight the city's historically large number of breweries and present-day craft breweries.
 More significantly, the festival centers upon the German heritage of many early immigrants to the region through Bavarian music, foods such as bratwurst and sauerkraut, and traditional Bavarian clothing, such as dirndls and lederhosen.

 Over time, additional festivities have been added to the celebrations including the traditional “Tapping of the Golden Keg” ceremony which officially begins Oktoberfest.
 The "golden keg" is then accompanied by the Edelweiss Parade to the fest grounds.
 Since 1969 there has also been an annual Oktoberfest auto race held at La Crosse Fairgrounds Speedway.
-A Medallion Hunt was established in 1971, and later a Ladies Day Luncheon, Lederhosen Luncheon, Kartenspiele (card games), Dachshund Dash, Viener Vogue, Hammerschlagen (which has become outrageously popular), and Craft Beer Night.
+A Medallion Hunt was established in 1971, and later a Ladies Day Luncheon, Lederhosen Luncheon, Kartenspiele (card games), Dachshund Dash, Viener Vogue, Hammerschlagen, and Craft Beer Night.
 In 1976, the festival added the Maple Leaf Marathon, which is now known as the YMCA Maple Leaf Walk-Run Half Marathon, held on Saturday during the fest.

-The schedule of events for the La Crosse Oktoberfest in 2021 includes:
+The schedule of events for the La Crosse Oktoberfest include: